 This funicular railway connects Montjuic with the Metro Transportation system at Paral·lel Station, Lines 2 and 3.
 It’s the fastest an easiest way to get to Montjuic when you’re in the Metro.
 The trip is already included on your regular Metro ticket.

 2. Cable Car (the fun one!)

 Right next to the funicular Station, lies the Montjuic’s Cable Car.
 This ride takes you directly to the castle of Montjuic with photogenic views of Barcelona.
 Option number two, is taking regular bus #150 which also stops at the castle.
-Check this page for Montjuic tickets with discounts.
+Buy your ticket to Montjuic’s cable car here.

 Built in 1931, this cable car system is located in Barceloneta.
 The journey lasts around ten minutes and it’s the fastest way to get to the mountain from Barceloneta Beach.
 The view of the seaport and Barceloneta from 70 meters high is priceless.